 As part of the continuing work to improve quality, IBM might make changes and enhancements to the system programs.
-When updates are released, they are available as downloadable files on the World Wide Web or through the PC Company Bulletin Board Service (see Chapter 7, "Getting help, service, and information" on page 127).
-Instructions for using the system programs updates are available in a README file included in the update files.
+When updates are released, they are available as downloadable files on the World Wide Web.
+Instructions for using system program updates are available in a README file included in the update files.